pedrolsazevedo/linux/README.md

 # LinuxDaily
-Basic commands that use (or used)  to solve a situation or as initial config for a new instance that I gonna work.
+Basic commands that I use (or used)  to solve a situation or as initial config for a new instance that I gonna work.

 ## Proxy
 At work we got a proxy running, to help manage the user/password I use CNTLM.
 This way everytime that I change my password I only need to change in one place.